near/NEPs/text/0000-near-shell.md

 As an example, a user having credentials saved in their home directory will be able to use the `--accountId` flag to use keys from any project regardless of location.
 Said another way, the user does not need to run `near login` inside each project in order to access the keys.

+Formerly, the `neardev` folder contained the key files for a project.
+It is now `.near-credentials`.
+This folder is not nested within `.near-config` deliberately.
+Having this folder with "credentials" at the top-level of a project makes it apparent that it contains sensitive information and should not be revisioned or archived.

 **Note**: as the project grows, developers in the NEAR Collective may choose to add integrations with password management applications or hosted key solutions.
+Hence, expect the number of `type` options to increase.

 ## Translation